-James brings over 20 years of film, theater, editorial, fashion and advertising experience to the head of Pure Film Creative.
+James Killough brings over 20 years of film, theater, editorial, fashion and advertising experience to the head of Pure Film Creative.
 An award-winning writer and producer, he began his film career in India, working with directors such as Muzaffar Ali, Pamela Rooks, and Shekhar Kapur.
 His screenplay for Rooks’ Miss Beatty’s Children helped it win the Film Festival of India in 1993.
-That same yet he was the MC of the first televised Miss India Pageant, viewed by hundreds of millions around the world, “Something every young American should do at one point in his life,” he says.
+That same year he was the MC of the first televised Miss India Pageant, viewed by hundreds of millions around the world, “Something every young American should do at one point in his life,” he says.

-In Hollywood, he wrote and developed film projects and scores of commercials for legendary filmmakers Tarsem Singh, Marcus Nispel and the late Tony Scott, among others.
-James’ directorial debut, Losing Her — his first collaboration with Rain Li — was the centerpiece for the “Late at Tate” at Tate Britain for November, 2008 with a special installation in the main hall of the museum.
+In Hollywood, Killough has written and developed film projects and scores of commercials for legendary filmmakers Tarsem Singh, Marcus Nispel and the late Tony Scott, among others.
+Killough’s directorial debut, Losing Her — his first collaboration with Rain Li — was the centerpiece for the “Late at Tate” at Tate Britain for November, 2008 with a special installation in the main hall of the museum.

-James began his work career in Paris as fashion photographer Pamela Hanson‘s assistant.
-After living in Australia, he trained at a boutique ad agency in New York under one of the many hard-drinking Mad Men who were the inspiration for Don Draper.
-James then became one of the founding editors of Taxi Magazine, which reached a circulation of half a million just when James left for his odyssey in the Indian film world.
+Killough began his work career in Paris as fashion photographer Pamela Hanson‘s assistant.
+After living in Australia, he trained at a boutique ad agency in New York under one of the hard-drinking Mad Men who were the inspiration for Don Draper.
+Killough then became one of the founding editors of Taxi Magazine, which reached a circulation of half a million just when James left for his odyssey in the Indian film world.

-James has been published in many newspapers and magazines, including the New York Times, Travel and Leisure, and Health and Fitness.
-A regular guest lecturer at NYU Film School, his work is also taught at Columbia Film School by Jack Lechner (Blue Valentine).
-Having been called “refreshingly forthright” by Kyle Smith in The New York Post, James prides himself on successfully provoking the world’s provocateurs on a regular basis.
+Killough has been published in many newspapers and magazines, including the New York Times, Travel and Leisure, and Health and Fitness.
+A regular guest lecturer at NYU Film School, his work is also taught at Columbia Film School by his mentor, Jack Lechner (Blue Valentine).

-James divides his time between L.A., his native New York City, Beijing and New Delhi.
+Fluent in five languages, Killough divides his time between L.A., his native New York City, Beijing and New Delhi.